Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Classification of natural and GAN generated images

 \subsection{Fine-tuning corpora}

 To build transformer based forensic classifier systems that classify GAN and Real images, each of the pre-trained transformer based models are fine-tuned using a GAN versus Real image dataset that consists of a total of 10,000 images; each class containing 5000 images.
-The GAN images are collected from the StyleGAN2 image generative algorithm \cite{karras2020analyzing} and the Real class of images are collected from the Flickr-Faces-HQ (FFHQ) dataset \cite{karras2019style}.
-The total fine-tuning corpora is split in the ratio 60:20:20 for training, validation and testing respectively.
+The GAN images are collected from the StyleGAN2 image generative algorithm \cite{karras2020analyzing} and the Real class of images are collected from the Flickr-Faces-HQ (FFHQ) dataset \cite{karras2019style}; these datasets are popularly used in many related studies in the literature \cite{barni2020cnn,guo2022robust,manjary2022distinguishing,gangan2023robust}.
+Since works exploring algorithmic biases focus on performance differences between groups within domains in which bias study is conducted \cite{hazirbas2021towards,pu2022fairness,kadan2023blacks}, rather than focusing on the performance of the models, in this study the total fine-tuning corpora is split in the ratio 6:2:2 for training, validation and testing, respectively, by referring the related works \cite{manjary2022distinguishing,gangan2023robust}.